DAISY BREAUX's CHAMELEON

 Renovated - 1992

-BN i Properties purchased the building in 1993 while leased on a NNN basis to The George Washington University medical billing & services office.
+BN i Properties began managing the building in 1993 while leased on a NNN basis to The George Washington University's medical billing & services office.
 George Washington University vacated the property in 1997.
-BN i Properties was working on a plan to assemble the block which included an unimproved lot at the corner of L and 26th Streets owned by the Embassy of Egypt, when approached by the government relations offices of the Church of Latter Day Saints who inquired about purchasing the property.
-While BN i Properties had most of the adjacent properties under letters of intent, they were not able to complete the assembly due to one property owner who was unwilling to sell.
-BN i Properties sold the property to the Church of Latter Day Saints in 1999
+While marketing the property for lease, BN i Properties worked on a plan to assemble the block which included an unimproved lot at the corner of L and 26th Streets, owned by the Embassy of Egypt.
+During this time BN i was approached by the government relations offices of the Church Jesus Christ of Latter Day Saints who inquired about purchasing the property.
+While BN i Properties had most of the adjacent properties under letters of intent BN i Properties determined that the certainty of a sale outweighed the potential benefits of continuing to pursue an assembly of the block.
+After a successful negotiation BN i closed on the sale of the property to the Church of Jesus Christ of Latter Day Saints in 1999.

 1718 Connecticut Avenue NW Washington, DC